emmanuelhuchim/bsa-car-api/README.md

 ### Step 1: Set up the environment

-1. Create a new file with the name .env then update the variables with your db credentials (use the same name for database)
+1. Create a new file with the name .env then update the variables with your db credentials

-2. Run the following command for create migrations and seeders:
+2. Install packages with the following command:

 ```
-npm run setup
+npm install
 ```

 3. Run the following command for test: